unifhy-org/unifhy/docs/_doc_src/contributors/submission.rst

    cd cm4twc

-The 'master' branch contains stable releases of the framework, so we recommend you branch from the 'master' branch rather than the 'dev' branch.
+The 'main' branch contains stable releases of the framework, so we recommend you branch from the 'main' branch rather than the 'dev' branch.
 To do so, run the following commands:

 .. code-block:: bash

-   git checkout -b <new_branch> master
+   git checkout -b <new_branch> main

 where `<new_branch>` needs to be replaced with the name you want to give to your branch.